NEED HELP & ADVICE?

 Any kind of major home improvement generally costs a substantial amount of money.
 When it comes to a hard landscaping project that involves block paving, this is certainly the case.
 In relation to your own property, whether the block paving has been laid as a driveway, patio, path, pool surround or another kind of hard surface it is always advisable to protect your investment.

-If block or brick pavers are not protected they can start to deteriorate relatively quickly.
+If a block or brick pavers are not protected they can start to deteriorate relatively quickly.
 This deterioration would manifest itself and become apparent in several ways.
-Firstly, as the pigment within the pavers is of low concentration and density, combined with the fact that it the pigment used is not UV (sunlight) resistant, loss of colour can quickly become apparent.
+Firstly, as the pigment within the pavers is of low concentration and density, combined with the fact that the pigment used is not UV (sunlight) resistant, loss of colour can quickly become apparent.
 Secondly, as the bricks are quite ‘soft’ regular vehicle traffic or use of a pressure washer can cause damage to the protective ‘skin’ of the paver.
 Standard block paving is also very porous.
 This enables grubby looking black and green algae’s to flourish on the surface and become ingrained into the pavers, again spoiling their overall appearance.

 The simplest way to protect against these and other issues such as weeds is the application of a good quality sealer for brick pavers.
 When block paving sealer is correctly applied to pavers in the recommended ratios, it provides a number of benefits.

 One of the aspects that homeowners find most frustrating in relation to their drive or patio is the constant battle with weeds.
-Many varieties of weeds and moss thrive within the confines of the sand-filled joints between block paving.
+Many varieties of weeds and green growth thrive within the confines of the sand-filled joints between block paving.
 Moisture within the pavers and the bed of sand upon which they are laid creates the perfect environment for various forms of green growth to flourish.
 When a sealer for brick pavers is applied generously it will flood the sanded joints with sealer and they will then dry solid and resistant to weeds.
 In fact, when sealed correctly, the joints will be set so hard, it is difficult to push a key or any other hard object into them.

 Another significant benefit is when a UV resistant block paving sealer is applied the overall colour will be protected.
 Without the sealer, an appreciable loss of colour can be apparent, frequently after only around 5 years.
 After 2 or more coats of brick paving sealant have been applied, a durable film of protective resin will be present on the surface of the pavers.
 This protective skin will create a barrier between the paver and wear caused by vehicles, wind, rain, snow and Ice.